General P-Splines for Non-Uniform B-Splines: Real Data Examples

-Actually, as Figure \ref{fig: BMC-intro}(A) and \ref{fig: BMC-intro}(B) show, BMC has non-constant variance while log(BMC) does not, thus, a model for log(BMC) is more appropriate (as given in section \ref{section: introduction}):

-Here, $f$ (a smooth fixed-effect function) is the population log(BMC) trajectory, $f_j$ (smooth random-effect function) is the departure of subject $j$'s log(BMC) trajectory from $f$ and $e_{j, \textrm{age}} \iid N(0, \sigma_e^2)$ is a measurement error.
-When $f$ and $f_j$ are spline estimators regularized by some wiggliness penalties, model \eqref{model: BMC model} can be estimated in the framework of generalized additive models (GAMs) \citep{Wood-GAMs-book} using \textbf{R} package \textbf{mgcv} \citep{mgcv-package}.
-Advantages of this modeling approach include (1) neither $f$ nor $f_j$ will end up wiggly and (2) estimation of $f$ and $f_j$ is numerically stable.
+where $f$ (a smooth fixed-effect function) is the population log(BMC) trajectory, $f_j$ (a smooth random-effect function) is the deviation of subject $j$'s log(BMC) trajectory from $f$ and $e_{j, \textrm{age}} \iid \textrm{N}(0, \sigma_e^2)$ is a measurement error.
+Constructing $f$ and $f_j$ as penalized B-splines, the model can be estimated in the framework of generalized additive models (GAMs) \citep{Wood-GAMs-book} using \textbf{R} package \textbf{mgcv} \citep{mgcv-package}.
+Note that we choose to model log(BMC) instead of BMC, because Figure \ref{fig12} shows that BMC does not have constant variance while log(BMC) does.

-Relevant to the methodology development in this paper, we are to construct $f$ and $f_j$ using our proposed general P-spline (section \ref{subsection: general difference penalty and general P-spline}).
-For comparison, we also construct them using Eilers and Marx's standard P-spline (section \ref{subsection: standard P-spline}).
-Let's still denote the number of B-splines in $f$ and $f_j$ by $p_1$ and $p_2$.
-We consider the simplest setup where they are represented with the same set of B-splines so that $p_1 = p_2 = p$.
-For B-spline order, we choose the usual $d = 4$ for cubic B-splines.
-For the order of difference penalty, we choose the usual $m = 2$ (penalizing the 2\textsuperscript{nd} difference) for $f$, but $m = 1$ for $f_j$.
+We represent both $f$ and $f_j$ by cubic B-splines.
+For penalty order, we choose $m = 2$ for $f$, but $m = 1$ for $f_j$.
 This subtlety comes from the fact that fewer subjects came back for measurements as they grew older.
-The number of subjects (out of 112 in total) with no observations after the age of 20, 25 and 30 are 36, 50 and 60, respectively.
-Using $m = 2$ for $f_j$ includes a random slope in the null space of $\bm{\Dcal}_p^{\ord{2}}$ and $\bm{D}_p^{\ord{2}}$ that would lead to linear extrapolation for these subjects.
-But as Figure \ref{fig: BMC-intro}(B) shows, log(BMC) trajectories are relatively flat after the age of 20, it is thus more plausible to exclude this random slope.
-By choosing $m = 1$, there will only be a random intercept in the null space of $\bm{\Dcal}_p^{\ord{1}}$ and $\bm{D}_p^{\ord{1}}$.
+For example, the number of subjects (out of 112 in total) with no observations after the age of 20, 25 and 30 are 36, 50 and 60, respectively.
+Using $m = 2$ for $f_j$ includes a random slope in the penalty's null space that would lead to linear extrapolation for these subjects.
+But Figure \ref{fig12} shows that log(BMC) trajectories are relatively flat after the age of 20.
+Thus, it is more reasonable to exclude this random slope by choosing $m = 1$, leaving only a random intercept in the penalty's null space.

-We use automatic strategies (section \ref{subsection: automatic knot placement}) to place knots.
-We specify the domain as $[a, b] = [\min(\textrm{age}), \max(\textrm{age})]$.
-To construct $p$ cubic B-splines we need to place $k = p - 4$ interior knots in $(a, b)$ or $k + 2$ domain knots on $[a, b]$.
-Since age data are right-skewed (i.e., more data at early ages), quantile knots will be very different from uniform knots, so are non-uniform B-splines from uniform ones.
-Therefore, a comparison between our general P-spline and Eilers and Marx's standard P-spline for varying $p$ (or equivalently, $k$) is of great interest.